openfoodfacts/power-user-script/README.md

 Just click on the Raw button and your script manager will ask you if you want to install the script.

 # Changelog
+### 2020-05-04T10:39
+* Modify link to hunger game
+* Nutrition facts picture takes all the place available: should work for every modern browser (CSS3)
+* very small update, the "a" key now opens the json page in a new window (instead of Alt+Shift+A)
 ### 2020-04-17T14:33
 * Confirmation page: quality errors and quality warnings displayed in red (or green when it's all right)
 * Google Link for product barcode (near the barcode)